-We found a copse of Japanese maples soon after leaving the visitor centre.
-They are my favourite autumn tree with their delicate crimson leaves.
+We found a copse of Japanese maples soon after leaving the visitor center.
+They are my favorite autumn tree with their delicate crimson leaves.
 The ground was covered in them and the sight of the perfect little leaves lit up the happiness in my heart.
 Like leaf-peepers porn.

 I must have been from New England in my past life.

-Wandering the grounds we found many more trees that were ablaze with colour as well as beautiful native trees in their year-round green coats.
+Wandering the grounds we found many more trees that were ablaze with color as well as beautiful native trees in their year-round green coats.

 A feeling that I associate with autumn.

-I hadn’t heard of Mount Wilson until I happened upon a blog post about it a few weeks ago.
-It sounded like a lovely spot to admire the autumn colours and now that we have a car, it would be easy to visit.
+I hadn’t heard of Mount Wilson until I happened upon a blog post about it a few weeks before our Blue Mountains autumn day trip.
+It sounded like a lovely spot to admire the autumn colors and now that we have a car, it would be easy to visit.
 It is not on any bus routes.

 We paid our $5 each and were given thick gardening gloves and a wicker basket to collect the chestnuts in.
 Heading down the grassy slope to the field of chestnut trees, we saw a lot of empty husks and lots of people searching among the brown leaves for whole ones.
 I wondered if we would find any at all.

-After only managing to find a few and realising that de-husking was a lot easier if you stamped on and rolled the chestnuts first – we moved onto another tree.
+After only managing to find a few and realizing that de-husking was a lot easier if you stamped on and rolled the chestnuts first – we moved on to another tree.

 And we hit the jackpot.